 Day 5: Bordeaux – Medoc – Poulliac – Pomerol

-We begin our Day with a historical landmarks walking tour of Bordeaux with a guide.
-Exploring Bordeaux is a true step back in French history, offering some interesting aspects for every traveller.
-Bordeaux; home to beautiful historic monuments and museums, excellent shopping, wine boutiques and exceptional scenery walking along the Gironde River, there are endless ways to spend the morning here.
-Bordeaux's ancient city has the most National Monuments of France: Grand Theatre, Burse, Port de Cailhau, St. Michel, Cathedral St. Andre.
+We begin our Day with a historical landmark walking tour of Bordeaux with a guide.
+Exploring Bordeaux is a true step into French history, offering some interesting aspects for every traveller.
+Bordeaux; home to beautiful historical monuments and museums, excellent shopping, wine boutiques and exceptional scenery while walking along the Gironde River, there are endless ways to spend the morning here.
+Bordeaux's ancient city has the most National Monuments of France: Grand Theatre, Burse, Porte de Cailhau, St. Michel, Cathedral St. Andre.

 B/B St. Emilion

-Day 6: Perigord, Spectacular Market , Perigord's famed specialities – Tuffles-Rocamadour
+Day 6: Perigord, Spectacular Market , Perigord's famed specialities – Truffles-Rocamadour

 Overnight we will stay in Rocamadour.
-Rocamadour became one of the most famous centres of pilgrimage following a spate of miracles heralded; it's claimed, by the bell above the Black Virgin and Child in the Chapel of Notre-Dame.
+Rocamadour became one of the most famous centres of pilgrimage following a spate of miracles.
+It's claimed, the bell above the Black Virgin and Child in the Chapel of Notre-Dame, rings itself when a miracle occurs at sea.
 On our trip today you will have plenty of impressions of green hills and bastide towns.
 Market Day in Sarlat!
 Take a vacation from your vacation!
 You'll have the entire morning to savour the colourful weekly market in one of France's most pedestrian-friendly towns.
 Rub shoulders with local shoppers, sample foie gras and salivate over the famous black truffles.

-Sarlat is without doubt one of the most attractive and most visited medieval towns in France, with the extensive historic centre containing innumerable impressive medieval buildings and monuments.
-Equally important, there are almost no new buildings in the centre to spoil the overall impression and the centre is listed as a 'secteur sauvegardé' to restrict future development.
+Sarlat is without a doubt, one of the most attractive and most visited medieval towns in France, with the extensive historic centre containing countless impressive medieval buildings and monuments.
+Equally important, there are almost no new buildings in the centre to spoil the overall impression.
+The centre is listed as a 'secteur sauvegardé' to restrict future development.
 The town is situated in the heart of the Dordogne department in the region referred to as the 'Perigord noir'.
 Sarlat is also officially listed as a 'Town of Art and History', and there are more than 250 listed buildings in the old town, typically built in the 15th and 16th centuries (Sarlat has more listed buildings per square meter than any other town in Europe).
-Further in the vicinity of Sarlat we will explor Beynac; this very charming village is spread along the northern bank of the river, and then continues up the hill to the chateau perched above.
-Beynac is listed as one of "most beautiful villages of France".
+Further, in the vicinity of Sarlat, we will explore Beynac; this very charming village is spread along the northern bank of the river, and then continues up the hill to the chateau perched above.
+Beynac is listed as one of the "most beautiful villages of France".
 Start your visit with a stroll along the riverside to appreciate the setting.
-Walk a little way to the east of the village for a stunning view across the village with the castle perched on the cliff above.
-Back in the village centre take the main street that climbs the hill - this steep street up the hill is called the basket-makers path (Carnival del Panieraires).
+Walk a little way to the east of the village for a stunning view of the village, with the castle perched on the cliff above.
+Back in the village centre take the main street that climbs the hill - this steep street up the hill is called the basket-makers’ path (Carnival del Panieraires).
 Exploring Beynac is easy as you simply follow this narrow lane as it winds its way up through the lovely traditional Dordogne honey-coloured buildings, taking occasional detours into narrow alleys and side-streets.
-Along the way up the hill you will pass the Church of Sainte-Marie, once the chapel for the castle.
+Along the way up the hill, you will pass the Church of Sainte-Marie, once the chapel for the castle.
 Eventually you reach the highlight in Beynac, the castle set on top of a high cliff looking down on a bend in the Dordogne River and high above much of the little village of Beynac itself.
 We continue our journey to Rocamadour where we will take a stroll through the village.

 Day 7: Rocamadour – Figeac – Tour of Two Rivers - Cordes Sur Ciel - Albi

 In the morning we'll drive south, crossing the scenic alleys of the Lot and Tarn Rivers.
-Visit the village in the sky, Cordes-sur Ciel, one of the most breathtaking perched villages in all of France.
-Cordes is a large and amazingly well preserved bastide with dozens of narrow streets to explore.
-The fascinating architecture of Cordes-sur Ciel coupled with its amazing position perched on top of a hill surrounded by the beautiful Midi Pyrenees countryside makes Cordes one of the most remarkable medieval towns in France.
+We will visit the village in the sky, Cordes-sur Ciel, one of the most breathtaking perched villages in all of France.
+Cordes is a large, and amazingly well preserved, bastide with dozens of narrow streets to explore.
+The fascinating architecture of Cordes-sur Ciel coupled with its amazing position, perched on top of a hill, surrounded by the beautiful Midi Pyrenees countryside, makes Cordes one of the most remarkable medieval towns in France.
 It is particularly famous for the Gothic residences built between 1280 and 1350.
 This was the 'golden age' of the city, which had been growing rapidly since it was founded in 1222 by the Count of Toulouse.
 It grew so rapidly that new defensive walls had to be built 5 times as the population kept expanding out of the existing fortifications!
 After our visit to Cordes, we head South to Albi, the "red city" (for the colour of its bricks).
-Albi straddles both banks of the Tarn River and its dominating amazing 13th Century Cathedrale Sainte Cecile, the world's largest brick cathedral.
+Albi straddles both banks of the Tarn River and its dominating and amazing 13th Century Cathedrale Sainte Cecile, the world's largest brick cathedral.
 Toulouse Lautrec was born in the Hotel Bosc in Albi.
 The town's major attraction is a museum with a world-class collection of the artist's world which we will visit the next morning.

-If you are you are intrigued by the recent revival of interest in the Cathars' history then Albi will be a must, as the city was an integral player during this period.
+If you are intrigued by the recent revival of interest in the Cathars' history, then Albi is a must see, as the city was an integral player during this period.
 Following the persecution of the Cathars, the bishop's Palais de la Berbie was constructed close to the St. Cécile Cathedral in 1282.
-Emerging from Medieval times, Albi hit its golden age as a result of the 'bleu de Cocagne' a beautiful blue pastel colour made from a local plant – this brought great wealth to the pastel merchants who in turn invested this wealth into the city.
+Emerging from Medieval times, Albi hit its golden age as a result of the 'bleu de Cocagne' a beautiful blue pastel colour made from a local plant – this brought great wealth to the pastel merchants, who in turn invested this wealth into the city.